AI & Automation

 Accuracy and Speaker Identification

 Transcription accuracy is the foundation.
 Look for tools that consistently hit 90% or above, even with accents or background noise.
-Speaker identification — knowing that “Alex said this” instead of just “Speaker 2 said this” — is a huge time-saver when reviewing long calls.
+Speaker identification, knowing that “Alex said this” rather than “Speaker 2 said this”, is a huge time-saver when reviewing long calls.

 Integrations With Your Existing Stack

-The best tools plug directly into Zoom, Google Meet, Microsoft Teams, and calendar apps.
-That means zero friction — the bot joins automatically, records, and delivers a summary to your inbox before you’ve had time to grab a coffee.
-Look for CRM integrations too, especially if you’re in sales or client services.
+The best tools plug directly into Zoom, Google Meet, and Microsoft Teams, as well as calendar apps.
+That means zero friction: the bot joins automatically, records, and delivers a summary to your inbox before you’ve had time to grab a coffee.
+CRM integrations matter too, especially for sales and client-facing teams.

 Summarization Quality